bkw777/M4ROM/README.md

 '''M4ROM_27256''' is for everything else, same as Meeprom.
 (TANDY 600, Epson PX-4 & PX-8, Kyotronic KC-85)

 All parts other than the PCB are the same for both versions.
-The difference is only in the pinout of the edge connectors.
+The difference is only in the pinout of the castellated edge connectors.
 TANDY 100, 102, & 200 have a non-standard pinout.
 The 27256 version provides a standard 27C256 or 32Kx8 parallel mask rom pinout.

 The same programming adapter is used for both.